Jaguars Stadium of the Future: Jacksonville Jaguars - jaguars.com

 As the 2024 EverBank Stadium Failures Report outlines, there are concerns with the aging stadium, including disruptions to service for ADA compliance, lack of available replacement materials due to age, and safety hazards, among other challenges.
 Additionally, there are health and safety considerations for our fans, players, coaches and staff to consider, including heat-related incidents during the summer/early fall months, overcrowding of pedestrian traffic in narrow concourses, and falling ceiling tiles due to consistent water damage.

-Other than the Jaguars, who will benefit from using a new stadium?
+Other than the Jaguars, who benefits from a new stadium?

-In addition to the weekly home games played annually by the Jaguars in Jacksonville, the city-owned EverBank Stadium also hosts the Florida vs. Georgia Football classic, TaxSlayer Gator Bowl, international sporting events, Monster Truck Jams, concerts, and non-profit, civic and corporate events, among others.
+In addition to the weekly home games played annually in the fall and winter by the Jaguars in Jacksonville, the city-owned EverBank Stadium also hosts the Florida vs. Georgia Football classic, TaxSlayer Gator Bowl, international sporting events, Monster Truck Jams, concerts, and non-profit, civic and corporate events, among others.

 What is the anticipated economic impact of the Stadium of the Future?

-The development of the new stadium is expected to generate significant one-time and long-term economic impact.
+The Stadium of the Future, once completed, is expected to generate significant one-time and long-term economic impact.

 The one-time capital expenditure direct spending impact of $1.4 billion is expected to generate an estimated total economic impact of $2.4 billion for the Jacksonville economy.
 This impact will support 17,760 full- and part-time jobs and generate an estimated $70.7 million in state and local taxes.